iScsc/blog.iscsc.fr/src/content/posts/minishell_wu_pwn.md

 This is the infinite loop allowing the shell to always wait for user instructions.

 We understand that the user is prompted for a string, which is then verified (some characters are forbidden in `commandAllowed` maybe there is something here) and parsed with `strtok`.
 Then a bunch of `if else` identify which function to execute given the user command.
-At that point I could have start looking into each and every function to look for vulnerabilities.
+At that point I could have started looking into each and every function to look for vulnerabilities, but I didn't.
-But I didn't, I wanted to finish first the reading of `main` and I chose really well.
+I wanted to first finish the reading of `main` and I chose really well.

 So we continue reading `main` to the last `else` (in case the command doesn't match any predefined strings), and there we have some really interesting stuff!
 ```C